DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/3 Methods/repaint().md

----
-id: Widget.repaint()
----
----
-##### shortDescription
-Renders the component again without reloading data.
-Use the method to update the component's markup and appearance dynamically.

----
 The `repaint()` method re-initializes the component with new settings, resetting its state and history.
+Note: when you `repaint()` a component, the "undo" and "redo" buttons become inactive.

 #include btn-open-github with {
     href: "https://github.com/DevExpress-Examples/devextreme-components-with-resize-observer"